Freelancing software that helps you get paid faster.

 The Pros and Cons of Each Classification

 The above guidelines illustrate many of the advantages and disadvantages of working with contractors vs. employees.
 If you are paying someone as a 1099 contractor, you’ll save money on retirement, health, and other benefits.
 However, you should expect that they’ll request a higher hourly rate than an employee would, negating some of those savings.
-If you need a writer for a short-term project, occasional work, or work that can be performed remotely, freelancers can save you time and money.
+If you need a team member for a short-term project, occasional work, or work that can be performed remotely, freelancers can save you time and money.

 When you have an employee, you have greater control over their work.
 You can also require them to be at work at certain times and prevent them from working for other firms.
 However, you may end up paying for non-productive time since they are not paid by the project.
 Additionally, keep in mind that your employee has more general knowledge about your business than contractors would, and can help you build long-term relationships with potential clients.
 Freelancers, however, are typically more concerned with growing their own business than growing yours long term.